Why Is My Dog’s Pee So Yellow and Smelly?

 Why is my dog’s pee so yellow? 🌼 It’s a question many dog parents ask sooner or later.
 After all, you adore your pup and instantly notice when something seems off.
 Interestingly, even the color of your dog’s pee can reveal a lot about their hydration, diet, and health.
 So, let’s explore what yellow urine means, when it’s normal, and when it’s a sign to take action. ❤️

-☀️ What Normal Dog Pee Looks Like
+☀️ What Normal Dog Pee Should Look Like

 Normally, your dog’s urine should appear pale yellow or light amber.
 It’s usually clear and has only a mild smell.
 The color comes from urochrome, a pigment produced when the body breaks down old red blood cells.